-Trinity Health Tuition Reimbursement - Employees eligible for Trinity Health benefits, whether full-time or part-time and who are in good standing may be eligible for Trinity Health tuition reimbursement.
-This is a Trinity Health program, and you must refer to Employee Central within the InsideCHI website for full details.
+Trinity Health Tuition Reimbursement - Employees eligible for Trinity Health benefits may be eligible for Trinity Health tuition reimbursement and/or tuition assistance.
+These are Trinity Health programs and you must refer to the Trinity Health Human Resource Ministry-Wide policies and procedures published and maintained on Sharepoint for all details.